Healthcare Blockchain – Healthcare industry uses digital methods for maintaining electronic health records.

 From the patient’s personal information to diagnostic reports, and doctor’s prescriptions, healthcare organizations, currently use the centralized database for saving data.

-From identity thefts to financial data thefts, data mining, spamming, and profiling, the patient’s data can be misused for many reasons.
-It happens because patients don’t have control over their data.
+Identity thefts, spamming and financial data crimes, the patient’s data can be misused for many reasons as patients don’t have control over their data.

-According to 2017 Ponemon Cost of Data Breach Study, the cost of data breaches for healthcare organizations is estimated to be $380 per record.
+2017 Ponemon Cost of Data Breach Study says that the cost of data breaches for healthcare organizations is estimated to be $380 per record.

-Health Information Exchange is another time-consuming and complicated process that keeps obstructing healthcare industry.
+Health Information Exchange is another time-consuming and complicated process that leads to high healthcare cost.

 According to 2016 Breach Barometer Report, 450 breach incidents occurred but information was only available for 380 breach incidents and, the breaches resulted in 27,314,647 affected patient records.
 Could decentralization solve the data security issues in healthcare?
 Is it possible to save data securely on the blockchain?

-According to IBM’s Institute for Business Value Blockchain, 200 healthcare executives were supervised, and it was found 16% of them are expected to get a commercial blockchain solution to manage healthcare institutes.
+IBM’s Institute for Business Value Blockchain interviewed 200 healthcare executives and found 16% of them are willing to deploy a commercial blockchain solution.

-In the next three to five years, Blockchain will have a considerable impact on patient record sharing, billing management, medical research, and various other medical departments.
+Blockchain will have a considerable impact on patient’s record sharing, billing and medical research.

-Read further to understand how could a healthcare blockchain solution be built to enhance the health record management.
+Read further to understand how a healthcare blockchain solution can be built to improve the management of the patient’s health record.

-Entire healthcare blockchain solution could be divided into five major stages:
+Healthcare blockchain solution can be divided into five primary modules: